 In November 2017, upon the request of the Chinese domestic companies, the Chinese government initiated an AD investigation on the imports of acrylonitrile-butadiene rubber (NBR) from Japan and Korea.
 In November 2018, the Chinese authorities made a final determination on the import of such product that there was dumping as well as injury to the domestic industry caused by the dumped imports.
-For details, refer to page 28 of the 2022 Report on Compliance by Major Trading Partners with Trade Agreements -WTO, FTA/EPA and IIA -.
+For details, refer to page 28 of the 2022 Report on Compliance by Major Trading Partners with Trade Agreements - WTO, FTA/EPA and IIA -.

 The Japanese government participated in the public hearing held in May 2018, voicing concerns regarding international rules in this investigation as well as submitting an official government opinion.
 Furthermore, Japan also raised the issues at the AD Committee held in April and October 2018.
-In this way, Japan has been cooperating with the industry and urging the Chinese government to conduct the investigation in a manner consistent with the WTO Agreement.
+In this way, Japan has been cooperating with the industry and urging the Chinese government to conduct the investigation in a manner consistent with the WTO Agreements.
 However, in the end, the Chinese government made the final determination in which there are doubts as to the WTO consistency.

-Japan will, in cooperation with the industry, continue to keep a close eye on China to ensure thatthey will promptly terminate/correct AD https://www.wto.org/english/tratop\e/adp\e/AD\InitiationsRepMemVsExp.pdf https://www.wto.org/english/tratop\e/adp\e/AD\MeasuresRepMemVsExp.pdf
+In November 2023, the Chinese government initiated a sunset review of the AD measures.
+Japan will, in cooperation with the industry, continue to keep a close eye on China to ensure that they will promptly terminate/correct AD measures that are inconsistent with the WTO Agreements.